As a runner and a running coach, not surprisingly, I have an interest in the runner’s heart and measuring its activity.

 Where to buy

-The usual retailers of fitness gadgets: running, cycling, triathlon retailers, as well as Amazon supply the OH1 +.
+The usual retailers of fitness gadgets: running, cycling, triathlon retailers, I got a good deal on the Polar OH1+at Amazon

 I highly recommend it; at last, I can see reliable heart rate reading both in real-time during the session and also for analysis on Strava or Polar’s own Polar Flow app.